 Becoming a Dental Hygienist in Maryland

 A dental hygienist has an important role to play in the dental office, providing necessary cleanings and educating and communicating with patients.
-If you enjoy working with people and are looking for a healthcare career, consider training to work as a dental hygienist in Maryland.
-The state is currently seeing a big demand for qualified hygienists, so with training and licensing it should be easy to find a great position.
+If you enjoy working with people, are passionate about optimal oral health and are looking for a healthcare career, consider training to become a dental hygienist in Maryland.
+Dental hygiene services are in high demand, and as more people seek to maintain their oral health, the demand for hygienists will continue to grow.

 To work as a dental hygienist in Maryland you must be licensed through the Maryland State Board of Dental Examiners.
 There are different requirements depending on whether or not you have a hygienist license from another state.
 Generally, you must pass national and state exams after having completed an accredited post-secondary program and have good moral character.

 What Are the Prerequisites for Studying Dental Hygiene in Maryland?

 Maryland has several schools that prepare students and graduates to work in dental hygiene.
 The University of Maryland offers four-year bachelor’s degrees in dental hygiene, while community colleges have shorter, two-year degree programs.

 Before applying to any one of these programs, be sure you understand the prerequisites.
 Dental hygiene programs are limited, so admissions are usually competitive.
 You need to meet the requirements at a minimum, but it’s a good idea to go above and beyond to secure a spot.

 Whether you choose a two-year or four-year degree, most programs require that you complete some general education and science and math courses before applying.
 For example, to be eligible Allegany College of Maryland’s dental hygiene program, you must complete these courses with a cumulative GPA of 2.5 and no grades lower than a C:

 · Human anatomy and physiology